al3xandr3/al3xandr3.github.io/_posts/2010-05-22-clojure-selenium2-crawler-cov3.md

 layout: post
 title: Clojure and Selenium cov3 - part ii
 categories:
+  - automation
   - clojure
-- selenium
-- automations
   - webcrawler
-intro: "\n\
-  Have been playing around with selenium and clojure for a while, and now that selenium 2 is in beta ended up making a little web crawler library called cov3.\n"
+intro: "Have been playing around with selenium and clojure for a while, and now that selenium 2 is in beta ended up making a little web crawler library called cov3."
 ---